RussCoder/djvujs/_src/_how_to_use.md

 ```

 - `pageRotation` - the rotation of a page, it can be 0, 90, 180, 270.
+- `pageScale` - the scale of a page, it is a number from 0.1 to 6 (~ 10% to 600%).
+Numbers less/greater than the limits are replaced by the limits themselves, to wit, 8 will be treated as 6, and 0.001 as 0.1, 0 will be ignored at all and the default scale value (which is 1) will be used.
 - `djvuOptions` - an object which is passed to the library.
 Now there is only one option - the base url, which is the url to a directory which contains the files of an indirect djvu.
 For bundled djvu this parameter is not required.
 The base url is extracted automatically from a url to the index.djvu, when the `loadDocumentByUrl` is called, but in case of `loadDocument` method, this parameter should be provided manually.

 Thus, to load a document programmatically you can do the following: